tikv/rfcs/text/0082-dynamic-size-region.md

 There are ways to optimize the replications, sending a sub-LSM tree for example.
 But these designs may be complicated.
 And we rely on further designs like separating LSM tree to optimize the cost for all.

+### Compatibility

+As buckets don't modify existing metadata, so it's backward compatible.
+When upgrading from small regions, PD may trigger a lot of merge to get a large region size.
+This procedure should be made at slow pace to avoid introducing spike to online service.
+When dowgrading from dynamic regions, TiKV may trigger a lot of split at start.
+Split is lightweight than merge and very fast, we may not need to take extra care.

+Snapshot is split into mulitple files in dynamic regions, which is different from the past.
+But it seems fine for old version to apply the multiple snapshot files for one CF. We need more tests to verify the behavior.

 ## Drawbacks